vitalithree/dev-docs/README.md

 ## Contribute

-Edit files in master barch.
+Edit files in master branch.
 Pull request would be even better.

 It is renderred and deployed automatically.